-Each player starts with their own deck of 60 cards to play the game.
-While both players know how many cards are in each deck, no one can look at or change the order of the cards in either player's deck unless a card says so.
+Both players start with their own decks of 60 cards to play the game.
+While both players know how many cards are in each deck, no one can look at or change the order of the cards in either player's deck unless a card allows him or her to do that.